stefanvuckovic/clojureproject/README.md

 ==============

 #1.
 About project
 Topic of this project is developing a web application for movie searching and recommendation.
-Movie data needs to be downloaded from available sources on the web, then recommendation algorithm is applied and then downloaded and computed data is stored in a local database.
+Movie data needs to be downloaded from available sources on the web, then recommendation algorithm is applied and downloaded and computed data is stored in a local database.
 Main application development phases:
 * downloading data from available API-s or directly from web pages
 * storing data in a local database